 Introduction / History

 The Fula Jalon are a large people group located in the western African nations of Guinea, Sierra Leone, and Senegal.
+A small population resides in Guinea Bissau.
 The majority live in Middle Guinea, or the Fouta Djalon of Guinea, an area consisting of mountains and plateaus.
 They speak a Niger-Congo language called Futa Jalo (or Pulaar).

 Along the plateaus of Fouta Djallon, there are grassy plains and fields of millet.
 Fulani herders settled in this region over 200 years ago and have since spread throughout western Africa.
 The Fula Jalon are a sub-group of this vast Fulani people group.
 They are semi-nomadic and raise crops as well as livestock.
 The high plateaus serve as part-time pastures for their herds.